Teachings of Falun Gong: Cultivation

 Li argues that having material possessions itself is not a problem, but that the problem is with developing attachments to material things.
 Ownby says that for Li Hongzhi, an attachment is "literally any desire, emotion, habit, or orientation which stands between a practitioner (or any human being for that matter) and the pursuit of truth and cultivation".
 At the beginning of Zhuan Falun Li says that the process of cultivation "is one of constantly giving up human attachments", such as competition, deception, and harm for even a little personal gain.

 Li also says that loss and gain does not refer to the loss of money or the gain of comfort, rather the measure of how many human attachments one can lose, and how much one can enlighten in the course of cultivation practice.

 Ownby regards as most difficult to practice Li's requirement for practitioners to reduce the attachment to sentimentality or qing (情).
 In Lecture Four of Zhuan Falun Li says that human beings can be human on account of sentimentality, and they live just for it.
 In order to succeed in cultivation practice, sentimentality must be given up.
 Ownby regards this as "quite Buddhist, as it is a way out of the web of human relations...and thus a step toward individual enlightenment".

 Ownby says that Li urges practitioners to abandon human attachments not for achieving selfish ends, but "quite the contrary.
 Practitioners are enjoined to treat others with compassion and benevolence in order to cultivate virtue and work off karma."
 He says that such compassion and benevolence should not be reserved to those with whom one had a prior attachment, nor should the goal be to inspire gratitude or love; instead, it's "to conform to the nature of the universe".
 Li also insists that practitioners do not withdraw from the world, and that they maintain interactions with non-practitioners, including "even those who are hostile to practice".
 The point here, according to Ownby, is that before the practitioner cultivates to such a point that they are dispassionate in their compassion, the stress experienced in the secular environment "constitutes a form of suffering which will enable them to reduce their karma".

-Such aforementioned statements could be traceable to the Qur'anic phrase "God loves those who purify themselves" (9:108).